uoftcprg/pokerkit/docs/source/setup.rst

 Setting up
 ==========

-To use PokerTools, you should set up the PokerTools environment.
+To use PokerFace, you should set up the PokerFace environment.

 Installation
 ------------

-PokerTools can be installed by typing the following in terminal:
+PokerFace can be installed by typing the following in terminal:

 .. code-block:: console

-   pip install pokertools
+   pip install pokerface

 Importing
 ---------

-In order to use the PokerTools package in your project, you must first import it.
+In order to use the PokerFace package in your project, you must first import it.

 .. code-block:: python

-   from pokertools import *
+   from pokerface import *